-Let’s say Mary currently has a credit card.
-She has a balance of $5,000 on the card and has a 20% interest rate on that amount.
+Let’s say Mary has a credit card with a $5,000 balance and a 20% interest rate.

 That’s where a balance transfer card can come in handy.
 For example:

-- Mary finds a card that offers 0% APR for 15 months on balance transfers.
+- Mary finds a card that offers 0% intro APR for 15 months on balance transfers.

-- She transfers her current balance — $5,000 — to the new card.
+- She transfers her current balance of $5,000 to the new card.
 She also pays a fee of 3% of the transfer, which comes out to $150.

 - The balance on the new card won’t accumulate interest for 15 months.
 Mary can pay off her debt knowing that it won’t increase for quite a while, as long as she doesn’t add to it with more spending.